-GoWest and the national credit union movement are preparing a package of measures that would significantly overhaul the Federal Credit Union Act in order to modernize the severely outdated Act in the 119th Congress; however, there are several policy concepts and current legislation currently pending before Congress, which would provide initial operational flexibility and allow credit unions to serve a broader range of their community:
+GoWest and the national credit union movement are preparing a package of measures that would significantly overhaul the Federal Credit Union Act in order to modernize the severely outdated Act in the 119th Congress; however, there are several policy concepts and current legislation currently pending before Congress, which would provide some initial operational flexibility and allow credit unions to serve a broader range of their community and reduce operational hurdles:

-- ➤ Co-Sponsor and support the Credit Union Board Modernization Act (S. 670), which will update the FCUA to allow credit union boards to meet six times per year versus the current once-a-month requirement. - ➤ Co-sponsor and support the Veterans Member Business Loan Act (S. 539), which would allow credit unions to provide loans to Veteran-owned businesses without impacting the arbitrary MBL cap imposed on credit unions.
-This step will broaden assistance to Veteran small businesses, inject available capital available for all businesses, provide rural development and create new jobs. - Introduce a companion bill to the Expanding Access to Lending Options Act (H.R.
-6933), which would allow federal credit unions to make loans with maturities up to 20 years, where the current limit for most loans is 15 years.
-This change would allow lending flexibility for credit unions to support more small businesses, ag, and real estate investment, etc.
+- Credit Union Board Modernization Act which will update the FCUA to allow credit union boards to meet six times per year versus the current once-a-month requirement. - Ask the Senate to co-sponsor and support passage of S. 610 - Thank the House for passing the House version H.R.
+582 - Co-sponsor and support the Veterans Member Business Loan Act (S. 539 / H.R.
+4867), which would allow credit unions to provide loans to Veteran-owned businesses without impacting the arbitrary MBL cap imposed on credit unions.
+This step will broaden assistance to Veteran small businesses, inject available capital available for all businesses, provide rural development and create new jobs. - Co-sponsor and support the Expanding Access to Lending Options Act (H.R.
+6933), which would allow the NCUA the flexibility to allow federal credit unions to make loans with maturities up to 20 years, where the current limit for most loans is 15 years.
+This change would allow additional loan flexibility to support small businesses, agriculture, real estate investment, etc.